gnss-sdr/geniuss-place/_posts/2017-03-07-configuration-options-building-time.md

 The ```cmake``` executable is the CMake command-line interface.
 When ```cmake``` is first run in an empty build tree, it creates a CMakeCache.txt file and populates it with customizable settings for the project.

-Once all the requied dependencies are installed in your system, the default building process is:
+Once all the required dependencies are installed in your system, the default building process is:

     $ cd gnss-sdr/build
     $ cmake ..
     $ make
     $ sudo make install

-Default project configuration settings can be overridden on the command line with the -D option, with the following syntax:
+CMake's defaults and GNSS-SDR project configuration settings can be overridden on the command line with the -D option, with the following syntax:

     cmake -D<var>=<value>